Chudische/Shabashka/README.md

 In addition Users admin interface provides filters:
 - user activated
 - user didn't activate account for more than 3 days
-- user didn't activate account for more than week
+- user didn't activate account for more than a week

-And using this filters admin can send another activation notification letter to users.
+And using this filters and action `send activation notification` admin can send a activation letter to users.

 ## API